 Prerequisite: MACH 1055 CNC Turning with a grade of "C" or better.

 This course provides comprehensive instruction and exercises on Haas vertical 3-axis milling setup, Haas vertical 3-axis CNC milling machine programming, the Haas mill intuitive programming system, modern cutting tools, applications of the Machinery's Handbook, and basic machining theory.
 Students will be prepared to take the NIMS Level I Performance Assessment for CNC Milling.
 Lab and testing fees are required.

-Conventional Manual Lathe MACH 1113

-3cr.

-Combining lecture and on-line learning for the class component with hands-on applications in the machining lab, this course introduces students to the care and operation of Conventional Manual Lathe, measuring instruments, and shop safety procedures.
+MACH 1113 Conventional Manual Lathe 3cr.
+Sem: F/S 1 Lec./4 Lab Hrs./week on applications in the machining lab, this course introduces students to the care and operation of Conventional Manual Lathe, measuring instruments, and shop safety procedures.
 Students learn the use of hand tools, drills and lathe cutting tools; use tapers; and study the methods of machining them.
 Shop projects are designed to provide practice in turning, knurling, threading, and other operations on the lathe.
 Students must demonstrate competency in core course objectives through practical applications.
 This course requires a lab fee and a subscription fee for on-line course materials.
 Students must have regular access to the internet.